Skip to content

 Clinical placement partner agreements

-The delivery and quality assurance of clinical placements provided by our primary and secondary care partners is governed by the NHS Education Contract.
+The delivery and quality assurance of clinical placements provided by our primary and secondary care partners is governed by the NHS Education Funding Agreement 2024-27.

 We also work with a wide range of professions in the community, including hospices, nurseries, refugee support services, voluntary organisations and other partners delivering teaching to our medical students.
 We know that health behaviours and attitudes, cultural beliefs, and socio-economic factors are significant determinants of health outcomes in individuals and communities.
 Effective health interventions require a partnership with patients and communities that takes account of these components.
 Our curriculum is specifically designed to offer multiple opportunities for students to develop a firm understanding of the patient journey and to explore the patient’s perspective and learn to take proper account of their social and cultural background.
 Developing skills and attitudes that take proper account of the social and cultural background of the patient and the human experience of illness is actively encouraged by embedding diversity throughout the curriculum.

-Any teaching offered by private, independent and voluntary organisations (PIVO) is governed by our standard terms and conditions agreement available (PDF).
+Any teaching offered by private, independent and voluntary organisations (PIVO) is governed by our Standard Terms and Conditions Agreement

 Establishing standards and quality in clinical teaching